Quantum fields for unitary representations of Thompson's groups F and T: Fusion rules and the operator product expansion

-is called the \emph{operator product expansion}.
-Here the $\sim$ means that the expression only makes sense in a correlation function like (\ref{eq:npointcorrfn}), and that oscillatory behaviour is neglected, i.e., we only study the divergence up to an overall absolute value sign. \end{prototypedefinition} A crucial role is played by the structure of the dimensions $h_\alpha$ as they control, via the quantity $h_\gamma-h_\alpha-h_\beta$, the \emph{divergence} of the $n$-point correlation functions as $x\rightarrow y$. }
+Here the $\sim$ means that the expression only makes sense in a correlation function, and that oscillatory behaviour is neglected, that is, we only study the divergence up to an overall absolute value sign.